Richard Rufus: Legal issues

 In December 2013, Rufus was declared bankrupt after a £6 million failed investment, which cost his church £5 million.

 In November 2015, Rufus was branded a fraudster by a specialist civil court judge following an £8 million loss to investors.
 Rufus had operated a £16m Ponzi scheme involving over 100 investors including members of his family and congregation members of churches he had attended.
 He pocketed more than £3 million to fund his lifestyle.
 The Insolvency Service described the case as "one of the worst" ever.
 Rufus was given a 15-year bankruptcy restriction order.
 At the end of November, he left his roles with Charlton Athletic in the club's academy and the Community Trust following the fraud investigation.

 In August 2019, Rufus was due to appear in court in respect of foreign currency exchange fraud of up to £9 million, between 2007 and 2012.
 The case was adjourned.
 After numerous delays the trial commenced in November 2022.

 On 12 January 2023, his 48th birthday, Rufus was sentenced to 7 1/2 years in prison after being found guilty of fraud, money laundering and carrying out a regulated activity without authorisation at Southwark Crown Court.
-The judgement stated that Rufus claimed to be a successful foreign exchange trader and convinced people to invest in a "low-risk" scheme.
+The judgment stated that Rufus claimed to be a successful foreign exchange trader and convinced people to invest in a "low-risk" scheme.